spectrum-finance/docs/docs/3-user-guides/ergo/how-to-perform-a-swap.md

 sidebar_position: 2
 ---

-# How to Perform a Swap
+# How to perform a Swap

 1. First head to the main DEX page https://app.ergodex.io/swap.